trs56/HubitatPublic/Hikvision_Actuator_User_Guide.md

 2: Network > Advanced > Integration Protocol >
    Hikvision-CGI Enabled, Authentication=digest/basic

-3: Optional Operator account with the remote parameter/settings and remote notify options selected.
+3: Optional Operator account with the Remote Parameters/Settings and Remote Notify options selected.
-    You can use your admin account, but I recommend that you create an Operator for Hubitat.
-You could lock out your admin account if credentials change and you forget to change them here.
-Create a hubitat account.
+You can use your admin account, but it is recommended that you create an Operator account for Hubitat.

 4: Basic and Smart Events must not be configured to trigger Alarm Out.
-   Check Linkage Methods for all Basic and Smart Events and make sure Trigger Alarm Out is NOT selected.
+Check Linkage Methods for all Basic and Smart Events to make sure this option is not selected.
 HE is now in control.

 5: Enable Alarm Input Handling in Basic Events - Alarm Input
 Set Alarm Type to NO (is default, normally open, no voltage)